delta-io/delta/kernel/USER_GUIDE.md

 You can either write this code yourself in your project, or you can use the [examples](https://github.com/delta-io/delta/kernel/examples) present in the Delta code repository.

 ### Step 1: Set up Delta Kernel for your project
 You need to `io.delta:delta-kernel.api` and `io.delta:delta-kernel-defaults` dependencies.
-Following is example Maven `pom` file dependency list.
+Following is an example Maven `pom` file dependency list.

 ```xml
 <dependencies>